mihisg/NewerSMBW_stuff/States.md

 ## Declaring states in NSMBW

 New Super Mario Bros.
 Wii uses the discribed state-technique very often, and it's a main concept of sprite programming there.
 But how do we use states in NSMBW's code?
 Let's consider we have a simple goomba-sprite, which states does it maybe have?
-This is basically the same like asking what different behaviours a goomba has.
+This is basically the same like asking what different behaviour a goomba has.
 First, a goomba is able to walk in a certain direction, so we can use a state called ``Walk`` for this.
 Also the goomba has to turn around when hitting a wall or another sprite, so we would have a ``Turn``-state.
 Also the goomba should be able to die when the player jumps on it or throws a fireball or something similar.
 So we would have three states.
 To basically tell the NSMBW-engine that we are using states for our sprite, we simply write